brillout/goldpage/docs/csr-vs-ssr.template.md

 > and the difference between a dynamic page and a static page.
 > We explain and illustrate all this
 > at [CSR & SSR Explained](/docs/csr-and-ssr-explained.md#readme).

-To recap,
-*Client-Side Rendering* (CSR) denotes the practice of rendering a page to the DOM (in the browser) which corresponds to page config `renderToDom: true`, and *Server-Side Rendering* (SSR) denotes the practice of rendering a page to HTML (on the server) which corresponds to the page config `renderToHtml: true`.

 Whether you want CSR and/or SSR for a page, depends on the following.
 - Interactive